AdrienneCanino/FAIRFinds2019/README.md

 # FAIRFinds2019
-Datasets, code scripts, and some example files from a brief presentation given at LIbrary 2.019 Open Data Presentation, June 5 2019.
+Datasets, code scripts, and some example files from a brief presentation given at Library 2.019 Open Data Presentation, June 5 2019.
+The Presentation was FAIR Finds, applying the Fair Principles to a project resulting in data visualizations for HABs in NYS.

 ## Library 2.019?
 "The future of libraries in the digital age" educational opportunity for data enthusiasts, library professionals, information professionals, etc. Find out more : https://www.library20.com/open-data